TheOpenCloudEngine/essencia/README.md

 [INFO] Type Ctrl-C to exit
 ```

-After validation, the sdk will save your cloud cash, and then next time,you may just run
+After validation, the sdk will save your cloud cash, and then next time,you may just run.

+Make sure that always use CTL+D when you closing Jira-SDK.

 ```
 atlas-run-standalone --product jira